MoeBuTa/MoeBuTa/README.md

 A graduate from The University of Western Australia with a Master's degree in Software Engineering.

-Python, C/C++, and Java are my primary programming languages for coursework and projects.
+Python and Javascript are my primary programming languages for coursework and projects.

 Also, a weeb, a fingerstyle guitar enthusiast, and a big fan of video games.